 |NSW, Qld, WA, SA and the NT||1,151||597||1.9|

-Between 1991 and 2010, there was a 33% reduction in the death rates for Indigenous people in WA, SA and the NT; there was also a significant closing of the gap in death rates between Indigenous and non-Indigenous people during this time period .
+Between 1991 and 2010, there was a 33% reduction in the age-standardised death rates for Indigenous people in WA, SA and the NT; there was also a significant closing of the gap in death rates between Indigenous and non-Indigenous people during this time period .

-|Source: ABS, 2009 |
+|Source: ABS, 2013 |

 |Age-group (years)||Indigenous||Non-Indigenous||Rate ratio|

-|Source: ABS, 2012 |
+|Source: ABS, 2014 |

-|Source: Derived from ABS, 2012 |
+|Source: ABS, 2014 |

-For deaths identified as Indigenous in 2006-2010, circulatory diseases (also known as cardiovascular disease, which includes heart disease and stroke) was the most common cause of death for Indigenous people living in NSW, Qld, WA, SA and the NT, accounting for 26% of Indigenous deaths .
-The next most common causes of death were neoplasms (almost entirely cancer) (19% of Indigenous deaths) and external causes of death (injury) (15% of Indigenous deaths) .
-For all major causes of death, Indigenous people died at higher rates than did non-Indigenous people (Table 9).
+Similarly, in the five-year period 2006-2010 for people living in NSW, Qld, WA, SA and the NT, cardiovascular disease was the most common cause of death for Indigenous people being responsible for 26% of Indigenous deaths, followed by neoplasms (almost entirely cancer; 19%), and external causes of death (injury; 15%) .
+For all major causes of death, Indigenous people died at higher rates than non-Indigenous people (Table 11).